mhluska/recat/README.md

 <a href="https://www.npmjs.com/package/tortie-core"><img src="https://img.shields.io/npm/v/tortie-core.svg" alt="Version"></a>
 <a href="https://github.com/mhluska/tortie/blob/master/LICENSE"><img src="https://img.shields.io/github/license/mhluska/tortie" alt="License"></a>

-> Simple React clone built out of curiosity 🐈
+> Simple JavaScript rendering library with a React-compatible API

 I built this mostly to understand how React works under the hood.
-Currently it supports only a small subset of the React API and is probably inefficient.
+Currently it weighs in at 3KB minified and supports only a small subset of the React API.

 ## Features

-- Function components with hooks
+- Function components with hooks (useState, useEffect)
-- TypeScript support
 - No dependencies
+- Built with TypeScript

 See it live [here](https://poker.mhluska.com).